liqd/adhocracy3/docs/development.rst

        Running JS unit test in the browser with blanket enabled is currently broken.

 protractor acceptance tests::

     bin/polytester acceptance

+..
+NOTE:: You need to have chrome/chromium installed in order to run the acceptance tests.

 run backend functional tests::